Carya ovata: Uses

-The nuts are edible with an excellent flavor, and are a popular food among people and squirrels alike.
-They are unsuitable to commercial or orchard production due to the long time it takes for a tree to produce sizable crops and unpredictable output from year to year.
-Shagbark hickories can grow to enormous sizes but are unreliable bearers.
+The nuts are edible with an excellent flavor.
+They are unsuitable for commercial or orchard production due to the long time it takes for a tree to produce sizable crops and unpredictable output from year to year.
 The nuts can be used as a substitute for the pecan in colder climates and have nearly the same culinary function.
+The bark is also used to flavor a maple-style syrup.